Don't just read about it, live it!

 Credits: 6-15 depending on sessions and optional Spanish elective.

-Description: Studio Workshop and an optional Directed Study are the two-course prospectus for the Spring 2019 academic portion with June travel program in London.
+Description: Studio Workshop and an optional Directed Study are the two-course prospectus for the Spring 2019 academic portion with June travel program in London or Florence, Italy (location rotates annually).
 Each course will be offered as a 3 credit class.
 We will study wayfinding, typography and travel collateral.
 Travel Program includes, housing and museum passes and more.

 Note: "By Design" course travel component has rotated annually in Florence, Italy and London, UK.

 Description: Modernism in France and French Cinema and Society are the two components of a two-course prospectus for Summer Study Abroad in Paris.
 Many of the lessons and discussions for both classes will be taught simultaneously or concurrently while visiting various sites in France.
 Because the two classes are designed to segue into and compliment each other, students will be required to register for both classes.